What is a 401(k) plan and should you participate?

-1) Pay off high-interest debt — Nothing hangs financial dread over you like credit card balances and other high-interest debt.
+Pay off high-interest debt: Nothing hangs financial dread over you like credit card balances and other high-interest debt.
 Get those balances paid off pronto, or, at the very least, consider consolidating credit debt to lower your rates and make sure you’re confident you’ll be able to pay down these debts before they balloon.

-4) Save for major purchases — If you’re saving for a down payment, a wedding, or some other major purchase, it often makes sense to prioritize it just below paying off high interest loans and taking advantage of the free money in your employer match.
+Save for major purchases: If you’re saving for a down payment, a wedding, or some other major purchase, it often makes sense to prioritize it just below paying off high interest loans and taking advantage of the free money in your employer match.

-6) Non-matched 401(k) or IRA contributions — If you’ve exhausted steps one through four, the next thing to consider is a Traditional 401(k) (sans match) or IRA.
+Non-matched 401(k) or IRA contributions: If you’ve exhausted steps one through four, the next thing to consider is a Traditional 401(k) plan (sans match) or IRA.
 Even if your employer’s 401(k) plan doesn’t offer a match, you can still get a great tax benefit by deferring part of your pre-tax pay into investments that will grow over time.
 Never underestimate the power of compound interest!
 (Have we mentioned that yet?)
-Likewise, getting some money into a Traditional IRA will allow you to take a deduction on your tax return — up to $5,500, plus a $1,000 catch-up for taxpayers over 50 in 2018, but this option is not available if you contribute to your 401(k).
-The deadline for IRA contributions to qualify for a tax deduction on your 2017 return is April 17, 2018.
+Likewise, getting some money into a Traditional IRA will allow you to take a deduction on your tax return — up to $6,000, plus a $1,000 catch-up for taxpayers over 50 in 2020, but this option is not available if you contribute to your 401(k).
+The deadline for IRA contributions to qualify for a tax deduction on your 2019 return is April 15, 2020.

-Pro tip: Make sure you understand the fees associated with your 401(k) account.
+Pro tip: Make sure you understand the fees associated with your 401(k) plan.
 On their own, 401(k) plans have some great tax advantages, but many plans charge employees fees of over 1% per year, which can have a huge impact over time.
-For the record, Guideline charges no participant fees above the mutual fund expense ratio, and our managed investment portfolios use funds that have blended fees of just 0.06%:

-8) Other investments —- If you’ve tapped out all the above, any extra funds can be stored in other investments like real estate, stocks, bonds, trusts, or other assets.
+Other investments: If you’ve tapped out all the above, any extra funds can be stored in other investments like real estate, stocks, bonds, trusts, or other assets.

-9) Lower interest loans — Finally, you can start chipping away at the principal on your low-interest loans.
+Lower interest loans: Finally, you can start chipping away at the principal on your low-interest loans.
 This borrowing is usually for automobiles, homes, or other long-lived assets.

 If you already have a Guideline 401(k), log in to review your plan and set a contribution level that makes sense for your financial situation.
 If you need help activating your account, click here.